GeekTrainer/learn-vue/4-cli-components/3-vue-components.md

 As highlighted earlier, single-file components are saved with a *.vue* extension.
 You can load these in a similar fashion to other modules by using the `import` statement, and register them by using the `components` property.
 Once registered they become available for use as a tag inside of `template`.

 > ![NOTE]
-> When importing a library with `import`, it's standard to use PascalCase (or upper camel case) for the name, where the first letter for each word is capitalized, like so `PascalCase`.
+> When importing a library with `import`, it's standard to use PascalCase (or upper camel case) for the name, where the first letter for each word is capitalized, like `PascalCase`.
 However, in HTML, the convention is for tag names to use kebab-case with each word in lowercase letters and a dash (`-`) between them.
 Vue will automatically manage the two different conventions.

 ```html
 <template>